inzhoop-co/LETH/README.md

 LΞTH (Ligth Ξthereum Mobile Wallet) is the first hybrid mobile app to manage an Ethereum wallet built using Ionic framework.

 # Features
-Thanks to the great job in library of ConsenSys (eth-lightwallet), the app could manage the key-pairs securely on smartphone side without send any password out of the wallet.
+Thanks to the great job of library of ConsenSys (eth-lightwallet), the app could manage the key-pairs securely on smartphone side without send any password out of the wallet.
 Every transaction could be signed directly with the smartphone and sent to an ethereum node public/private.

 With LETH you could: